jordnheintz/JavaScript-Basics/js-basics-drill.md

 ### The Tasks

+#### Exercise One

-1. Using a series of JS statements, write a programs that takes the user's name.
+Using a series of JS statements, write a program that takes the user's name.
 Ask a few  questions to get information from the user.
 After the user has answered all of the questions, print a summary of those answers to the console.
 Here is an example below of what an exchange may be.

     `web page`:Hi, What is your name?